alanderos91/BioSimulator.jl/docs/src/man/modeling.md

 ## GUI Generation

 `BioSimulator` provides **experimental** automatic graphical user interface generation.
-One simply specifies the fields that should be exposed in the interface while providing defaults for any outstanding fields.
+One must specify the parameters to expose in the interface and provide default values where necessary.